fastapi/fastapi/docs/en/docs/tutorial/metadata.md

 {!../../../docs_src/metadata/tutorial002.py!}
 ```

-If you want to disable the OpenAPI schema completely you can set `openapi_url=None`.
+If you want to disable the OpenAPI schema completely you can set `openapi_url=None`, that will also disable the documentation user interfaces that use it.

 ## Docs URLs